stacksjs/stacks/apps/README.md

 This folder contains your framework bootstrapped applications.
 Based on the answers provided during the installation process, you will find the following apps:

-- a web app _(SSG & PWA ready)_
+- 🌐 A Web app _(SSG & PWA ready)_
-- a Desktop application _(Mac, Linux, Windows)_
+- 🖥️ A Desktop app _(Mac, Linux, Windows)_
-- a CLI _(built your own commands)_
+- 🤖 A CLI _(built your own commands)_
-- a markdown-powered site, like a documentation _(powered by VitePress)_
+- 📚 A Markdown-powered site _(like a documentation site)_

 Feel free to adjust the bootstrapped apps to your needs. _You may also find lots of useful information in our docs._

 > **Note**
 > You can create as many as apps you want and name them however.
-The only requirement is that they are located in this folder for CI/CD reasons.
+For CI/CD reasons, though, the only requirement is that additional apps are located in this folder.

 ## 💪🏼 Contributing